 2.2 Other Online Wholesale Marketplaces

-On online marketplaces wholesalers have often been vetted already and are easy to find.
+On online marketplaces sellers have often been vetted already and are easy to find.

-The multi vendor ecommerce marketplace Alibaba offers a different statuses of verification:
+The multi vendor online marketplace platform Alibaba offers a different statuses of verification:

 - A&V Check — all legal business licenses and contact persons are verified;

-- Onsite Check — the supplier’s premises are checked by Alibaba’s staff, the legal status and other related information are confirmed by a third-party verification agency;
+- Onsite Check — the seller’s premises are checked by Alibaba’s staff, the legal status and other related information are confirmed by a third-party verification agency;

 - Assessed Supplier — independent and impartial third-party verification by the dedicated agencies.

-The B2B multi vendor marketplace has a mixed selection: traders, individuals, manufacturers and wholesalers.
+The B2B wholesale marketplace has a mixed selection: traders, individuals, manufacturers and wholesale vendors.

-If you need niche wholesalers, there are specific marketplaces to focus on, like LAShowRoom, a fashion online wholesale marketplace:
+If you need niche vendors, there are specific wholesale marketplaces to focus on, like LAShowRoom, a fashion online wholesale marketplace platform:

-However, wholesale suppliers which are already represented through online marketplaces may have higher demands and prefer to work with a higher minimum order quantities.
+However, wholesale sellers which are already represented through online marketplaces may have higher demands and prefer to work with a higher minimum order quantities.

 2.3 Offline Search